Shaun is a Growth Marketer at Lean Labs, working with deserving brands to create, implement, and optimize proven growth strategies.

 3. Live Streams

-With video marketing playing such a massive role in marketing strategies in 2022, live streaming takes your video content one step further.
+With video marketing playing such a massive role in marketing strategies, live streaming takes your video content one step further.
 Imagine hosting an event for your product launch and inviting a few hundred people.
 In the B2B world, you’re not maximizing reach with in-person events.

 But a live stream with a live demo of your product?
 Now you’re talking!
 You can instantly create a wider audience for your event.
 Post-event, sharing your live stream across platforms might create a snowball effect.
 You will, of course, need to promote your event and drum up some excitement, but with the right outreach to your ideal audience, people will be excited to join.